Biometrics for Canada PR vs. Temporary Visas: Why Your Old Data May Not Be Enough

 Pro Tip: Do not attempt to give biometrics before receiving your Biometric Instruction Letter (BIL).
 Using an old BIL or going without one will lead to immediate application delays.

-5. Planning Your Appointment
+Planning Your Biometric Appointment

 To ensure your biometrics confirmation is successful: